 Some plants should not be grown as microgreens.
 Plants in the nightshade family, like tomatoes and peppers, have toxic leaves that should not be eaten.

 Fill your chosen container with the growing medium.
 Only one inch of medium is required to grow micro-greens.
-Depending on the size of seeds, sprinkle a few on top (almost a teaspoon full).
+Depending on the size of the seeds, sprinkle a few on top (almost a teaspoon full).

 Don’t worry about overcrowding the plants.
 You will harvest them very young, and they won’t need a lot of room to grow.
 Sprinkle soil above them, just enough to cover the seeds, before watering the tray.
 Cover the tray to trap moisture.
 Leave it in a dark and warm place for 3-5 days after germination.